Image Credits: Veronika Yeroshenko/shutterstock.com

 - Tape measure

 The typical materials required for building a timber frame non-load-bearing stud partition are listed below:

 Undertaking the Work

 A simple process to construct a non-load-bearing stud partition is outlined below:

 - Fit the plasterboard

-Building a timber stud non-load bearing partition is a relatively simple construction project.
+Building a timber stud non-load-bearing partition is a relatively simple construction project.
 The trick is to plan ahead and prepare your materials prior to starting.
-For example, by pre-cutting all of your timber into a kit form of the wall laid out on the floor you can quickly construct the wall once you have started.
+For example, by pre-cutting all of your timber into a kit form of the wall, and laying this out on the floor, you can quickly construct the wall once you start.

 Fix Head Plates and Floor Sills

 In a typical residential/domestic property, you will need to fix the new wall to the joists both in the ceiling and on the floor, via the sole plates.
 In the ceiling, locate the position of joists at roughly the spots where you want to have the partition.

 After fixing the head plate, use a plumb bob and line and mark out the ceiling, walls, and floor clearly.
 Nail a floor sill/soleplate with the same thickness as the wall to be used for the partition and the same length as the planned partition wall.